 In addition – the customer should take advantage of the available on-line App Manager training to familiarize the relevant staff with campusM back office and the available options.

-The design phase is about defining what will be delivered and setting out how the platform will be integrated and implemented.
+The define phase is about defining what will be delivered and setting out how the platform will be integrated and implemented.

 At this point, the Connect Layer and app store (Apple/Google) accounts details should be up and ready for the kickoff.